One of the best freestyle boards that Loaded longboards offers, the Loaded Tan Tien Flex 2 is the board you want for cruising or doing tricks.

 The flex of the deck really comes into play when riding this longboard.
 It does take some getting used to when you pop up for a trick and then the deck drops a little when you land.
 But it is definitely worth it.
 Once you get used to it, you can try bigger and bigger air because you know the board will simply flex instead of crack like stiffer longboards.

 While the kicktails on the board might look small, both of them give you more than enough leverage to move the entire board during the trick.
 Riders can simply rest their foot in the crook of the kicktail and pop the board up for days.
 See below for Loaded’s personal introduction of the Tan Tien.

 The Loaded Tan Tien also makes a name for itself in the superb sliding it is capable of.
 While especially long slides can be difficult at times, little freestyle/speed check slides are especially fun and easy to initiate.
 The cambered deck and griptape holds your feet to the board as you kick it out making sliding easier than on similar boards.

 This all being said, the Loaded Tan Tien is not meant to be a downhill board.
 The setup of the board with a flexible deck, double kicktails, and freestyle trucks, means that the Loaded Tan Tien is mostly limited to speeds under 35 mph before it becomes more difficult to control.

 That is not to say that this board can’t go downhill!
 Just that it is harder to control than other boards especially made for downhill, such as the Sector 9 Fractal.

 While the Loaded Tan Tien can seem expensive, customers must also consider the resell value.
-Many previous customers have ridden their Tan Tiens for months and then sold them for only $40 less after those months of riding.
+Many previous customers have ridden their Tan Tiens for months and then sold them for just a bit less after those months of riding.
 On a cheaper longboard this would never be possible.

 In addition, riders recognize that the Loaded Tan Tien is one of the flagship boards from Loaded.
 There will always be a demand for this board and it is easy to see why.